primus/primus/CONTRIBUTING.md

 Signed-off-by: Joe Longpolland <joe@example.com>
 ```

-You can automate this process by simply committing your code using:
+You can automate this process by simply committing your code using the `-s`
+option:

 ```
 git commit -s